-Also, the high bandwidth and extremely short pulses waveforms help in reducing the effect of multipath interference and facilitate determination of TOA for burst transmission between the transmitter and corresponding receiver, which makes UWB a more desirable solution for indoor positioning than other technologies.
+Also, the high bandwidth and extremely short pulse waveforms help in reducing the effect of multipath interference and facilitate the determination of TOA for burst transmission between the transmitter and corresponding receiver, which makes UWB a more desirable solution for indoor positioning than other technologies.

 The length of a single pulse determines the minimum differential path delay while the period pulse determines the maximum observable multipath delay in order to unambiguously perform multipath resolution.

 In addition, the low frequency of UWB pulses enables the signal to effectively pass through obstacles such as walls and objects which improves the UWB positioning accuracy.
 In fact, UWB provides a high accuracy rate that can minimize error to sub-centimeters.
-Therefore, UWB positioning can be considered as one of the most suitable choices for critical positioning applications that require highly accurate results.
+Therefore, UWB positioning is easily one of the most suitable choices for critical positioning applications that require highly accurate results.

-UWB indoor localization technology, unlike other positioning technologies such as infra-red and ultrasound sensors, does not require a line of sight and is not affected by the existence of other communication devices or external noise due to its high bandwidth and signal modulation.
-Also, the cost of UWB equipment isn’t as expensive and consumers less power than other comparable technologies such as beacons.
+UWB indoor localization technology, unlike other positioning technologies such as infrared and ultrasound sensors, does not require a line of sight and is unhindered by other communication devices or external noise due to its high bandwidth and signal modulation.
+Also, the cost of UWB equipment isn’t as expensive, and consumers have less power than other comparable technologies such as beacons.

-Many indoor positioning systems were implemented commercially using UWB technology.
-One well known positioning system example is the Ubisense system.
+Breakthrough in indoor positioning systems is the reason why today we have many commercial implementations of UWB technology.
+One well-known positioning system example is the Ubisense system.
 In a Ubisense system, a user carries tags that transmit UWB signals to fixed sensors that use the signals to determine the user’s positions using the time of arrival (TOA) method.

-According to a report published by TechNavio market research company, the market of indoor positioning services grew at a compound annual growth rate of 29.7% over the period of time between 2014 to 2019.
-Indoor positioning systems today, in 2021, are now being used for various applications in hospitals, shopping malls, airports, museums, athlete training, and others.
-Due to the increase in market demand, other companies, such as Mapsted are starting to explore new opportunities of this new market to leverage the advantages of UWB technology in providing more innovative solutions.
+Indoor positioning systems today, in 2022, are powering experience in hospitals, shopping malls, airports, museums, athlete training, and others.
+Due to the increase in market demand, other companies, such as Mapsted are starting to explore new opportunities in this new market to leverage the advantages of UWB technology in providing more innovative solutions.